Residual Connections Harm Generative Representation Learning: Related Work

-At present, two families of approaches to self-supervised visual representation learning appear particularly promising. \textbf{Contrastive representation learning}~\citep{wu2018unsupervised,he2020momentum,chen2020simple,caron2021emerging, grill2020bootstrap} achieves state-of-the-art performance in most downstream classification tasks by training discriminative models to maximize mutual information between differently augmented views of images.
-However, these approaches rely on extensive and intricate data augmentation pipelines, necessitating domain expertise for adaptation to newe domains. \textbf{Generative representation learning}, via masked image modeling~\citep{bao2021beit,he2022masked,chen2024context}, which trains to reconstruct occluded pixels, or via diffusion denoising~\citep{song2020score,DBLP:conf/nips/HoJA20, DBLP:conf/iclr/SongME21}, which trains to reverse a process that mixes images with Gaussian noise, relying less on forming discriminative augmentations, learns to extract representations inherently along the generative process.
+\textbf{Contrastive representation learning}~\citep{wu2018unsupervised,he2020momentum,chen2020simple,caron2021emerging, grill2020bootstrap} achieves state-of-the-art performance in most downstream classification tasks by training discriminative models to maximize mutual information between differently augmented views of images.
+However, these approaches rely on extensive and intricate data augmentation pipelines, necessitating domain expertise for adaptation to new domains.

+\textbf{Generative representation learning}, via masked image modeling~\citep{bao2021beit,he2022masked,chen2024context}, which trains to reconstruct occluded pixels, or via diffusion denoising~\citep{song2020score,DBLP:conf/nips/HoJA20, DBLP:conf/iclr/SongME21}, which trains to reverse a process that mixes images with Gaussian noise, relying less on forming discriminative augmentations, learns to extract representations inherently along the generative process.
 Some hybrid approaches~\citep{zhou2021ibot,huang2023contrastive,li2023mage} combine both families.
 Despite advancements, neither has demonstrated the same scalability~\citep{singh2023effectiveness} as seen in LLMs.
 This challenge is additional motivation for reconsidering the foundations of self-supervised network architectures.

 \textbf{Residual and skip-connection architectures.} Highway networks~\citep{greff2016highway} first propose an additive skip connection structure to provide a scaffolding for gradient propagation when training very deep (\eg~100 layer) networks.
 Motivated by the gating mechanisms within LSTMs~\citep{hochreiter1997long}, this solution uses learned gating functions to weight each combination of identity and layer output branches.
 Residual networks~\citep{he2016deep} are a simplification that removes these learned coefficients.
-DenseNet~\citep{huang2017densely} and FractalNet~\citep{larsson2016fractalnet} demonstrate that access to gradient paths of multiple lengths are the core requirement of training scaffolding, by introducing skip-connection structures with other functional forms.
+DenseNet~\citep{huang2017densely} and FractalNet~\citep{larsson2016fractalnet} demonstrate that access to gradient paths of multiple lengths is the core requirement of training scaffolding, by introducing skip-connection structures with other functional forms.
 DenseNet utilizes feature concatenation instead of addition, while FractalNet imposes a recursive tree-like architecture combining subnetworks of multiple depths.